VO2 Max Testing in Louisville, KY

 Most longevity markers are correlated with outcomes.
 VO2 max is causal in the sense that improving it improves the underlying systems that determine how long and how well you live.
 It is also one of the few longevity numbers a patient can move dramatically in a short period of time with the right training protocol.

-Your primary care doctor does not measure it.
+Traditional healthcare does not measure it.
 Your gym does not measure it.
 Sano Longevity measures it on the same PNOĒ platform used by elite endurance research labs, longevity clinics, and cardiologists across the country.

 Dr. Meredith Sweeney, MD, FACS, FASMBS